-A large part of the pupil premium school website requirements for the previous academic year are concerned with analysis and reporting.
+A large part of the pupil premium school website requirements for the previous academic year is concerned with analysis and reporting.
 The report for the previous year should be indicative of how successfully the school used the pupil premium funding.
 It needs to be more than just keeping last year's content on the school website.
 Report and analyse the impact of your pupil premium spending.
 In addition, your previous report should include details of how the effectiveness of spending will be measured.

 By determining the data you will require to measure the effectiveness of your spending you can make your reporting simpler.
 Determine effective spending measurements by completing the requirements for the current year.
 Then ensure the data is collected from the start of the year, and it will all be available when it comes time to report.
 You could include more than just exam results.
 There is an excellent opportunity in your pupil premium report to show the innovative ways you have addressed the needs of your pupils and reflect on how this directly impacted the targeted pupils.

 Most of these requirements are focused on the strategic plan for how the pupil premium funding will be spent.
 The report should include details of the barriers facing students who attract the premium in your school, and why the funding will help overcome these barriers.
 We often see schools fall down on this particular point.
 They have provided details of how the funding is spent.
 However, it does not explain how it was used to address the needs specific to your pupil premium students.
 Without listing the barriers it is hard to see why the funding was allocated in the way you have reported.

 Determine the measurements for effective spending, and include these within your report.
 After they have been determined to ensure the relevant information is captured throughout the year.
 Then when it comes time to report, the data is already available.
 Additionally, your pupil premium report should include the review date for your strategy.